-Every sport has risks of injuries whether it is a low or high impact sports.
-Most people percept golf as a relaxing and relatively injury free sports.
+Every sport has risks of harm whether it is a low or high impact sports.
+Most people perceive golf as a relaxing and relatively harm free sport.
 However, the risks may not be because of the intensity.
-Golfing injuries are common because of the repetitive body movement that are overly accumulated and traumatized.
+The Harm and pain caused by golfing are common because of the repetitive body movement that are overly accumulated and traumatized.
 The swing of the club demand explosive mechanical movement of the shoulders, arms, wrists, lower back and hips which can easily lead to strain, sprain, ligament, and tendon tears.

-Some of the most common injuries that I have associated with are:
+Some of the most common pain and harms that I have associated with golfing are: